airs0urce/arduino_bicycle_turn_signals/README.md

 While blinking the project is using 3mA current.
 About 14 days on 1000mAh battery.
 So, arduino itself will eat just a little energy.
 LED lamps will be eating most energy.

-To compile the source, you will need LowPower library installed in arduino IDE: https://github.com/rocketscream/Low-Power
+To compile the source, you will need libraries installed in Arduino IDE:
+- LowPower: https://github.com/rocketscream/Low-Power (download source code and put everything to .../libraries/Low-Power/ folder)
+- MsTimer2: https://github.com/PaulStoffregen/MsTimer2 (download source code and put everything to .../libraries/MsTimer2/ folder)

 How it works
 -------------------------